 Back when we first bought the Red Devil, the first part I bought for it was a headlight switch knob.
 The “Corvette” sellers on eBay wanted unGodly amounts of money for a simple knob because of that “Corvette” name.
 I found one made for a Camaro, which was exactly like the Corvette knob, for $10 and free shipping.
 When I pulled the dash apart, the knob went into my small parts bucket, and sat for the last two years.
 Last week, I dug it out, but the little clip that went inside the knob was missing.
 So, I searched and found a brand new one on eBay, and ordered it.
 It arrived today, and got installed on the car.

 Also, my cooling fan for the radiator was wired so that it came on whenever the ignition was turned on.
 Normally, that hasn’t been a problem, but yesterday, when I was running all those tests for the heater blower motor, I had to turn the car on and off so many times, it drained the battery.
-Mark Capozzelli urged me to buy a Hayden thermostatic fan switch, which hooks up to the radiator, and turns on your fan whenever the temp hits whatever you set it to, much like a house thermostat.
+My friend, Mark Capozzelli urged me to buy a Hayden thermostatic fan switch, which hooks up to the radiator, and turns on your fan whenever the temp hits whatever you set it to, much like a house thermostat.

 I was going to install that today, but discovered that the temp probe that attaches to the radiator is held on by a one-time-use plastic thing kind of like a zip-tie.
 Once it is installed, it can’t be removed, unless you cut the zip-tie thing.
 Since I have a new 3-row aluminum race radiator waiting to be installed, I decided to just save this device for that, instead of the factory radiator I have in there now.
 For now, I wired up the cooling fan to one of my toggle switches on the dash.
 The switches are rated at 20 Amps.
 The cooling fan is on a 20 Amp circuit relay from the factory, but actually only draws 14 Amps.
 So, the switch should be fine.
 I got that wired up with some 12 gauge wire, and it works perfect.